Azure/enterprise-azureai/README.md

 | AZD Deploy | [![Deploy](https://github.com/pascalvanderheiden/ais-apim-openai/actions/workflows/azure-dev.yml/badge.svg?branch=main)](https://github.com/pascalvanderheiden/ais-apim-openai/actions/workflows/azure-dev.yml) |

 ## About
-Unleash the power of Azure OpenAI to your application developers in a secure & manageable way with Azure API Management.
+Unleash the power of Azure OpenAI to your application developers in a secure & manageable way with Azure API Management and Azure Developer CLI.

 I've used the Azure Developer CLI Bicep Starter template to create this repository.
 With AZD you can create a new repository with a fully functional CI/CD pipeline in minutes.
 You can find more information about AZD [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).